 Second problem: the message is muddled.

 Not only is calling for an end to austerity bad messaging, it is a bad message.
 Bad because it mixes up two different things.
 One is how public spending should change in response to a recession or financial crisis, the other with the explosion of high incomes together with the successful avoidance of taxes by the rich and the corporations.
-Call the first the Keynes problem, and the second 0.1% problem.
+Call the first the Keynes problem, and the second 0.1% problem (0.1% meaning the one tenth of 1% of the populace who are getting such an outsized share of the income).

 The Keynes problem is a relatively simple technical issue for economists and policymakers.
 Even the IMF and OECD repeatedly told George Osborne he was wrong.
 Just Google “OECD Osborne” or “IMF Osborne” and you’ll come up with…”austerity”.
 But the Keynes problem is often difficult to explain clearly to the general public.
 The best you can do is probably “cutting spending on services just makes the slump worse – we’ve known that since the 1930s; they’re just using this as an excuse to make cuts they want to make anyway”.
 That won’t bring about immediate change, but at least it educates.